10 things to do in New York

 Battery Park, New York

 Bryant Park is a great place to visit in New York City.
 Located in Midtown Manhattan, the park offers visitors a respite from the hustle and bustle with its lush green lawns and tranquil atmosphere.
-As one of NYC’s most popular parks, it has something for everyone – whether you want to relax on the grass or take part in an outdoor activity like yoga or chess.
+As one of NYC’s most popular parks, you can relax on the grass or take part in an outdoor activity like yoga or chess.

 Plenty of restaurants are nearby for grabbing a bite to eat after your time at the park, as well as numerous shops and attractions that make Bryant Park an ideal destination for tourists looking for an enjoyable day out.
 From movie screenings in the summer to ice skating in the winter and art exhibitions all year round, there is always something happening here.